Jilissa Zoltko Flaunts Insane Curves In Tiny Floral-Print Bikini While Poolside

 "Very beautiful princess," a fourth user gushed, adding a red heart and kiss-face symbol.

-Jilissa has served plenty of jaw-dropping looks to her Instagram account this week.
-Just yesterday, she shared some photos that displayed her in a very scanty blue-lace lingerie set from Lounge Underwear.
+Jilissa has served plenty of jaw-dropping looks on her Instagram account this week.
+Just yesterday, she shared some photos that captured her in a very scanty blue-lace lingerie set from Lounge Underwear.